Crochet: Sustainability and crochet in fashion

 In addition, crochet fabric can be loosened and undone easily to be reused in a new way.
 Crochet can be added to worn or torn garments and to add a stylistic enhancement, such as a collar or sleeves, which may contribute to upcycling of clothing.
 Crochet highlights the sustainability factor of quality versus quantity because of the customization aspect which can make crochet items more personalized.
 Another aspect of the sustainability of crochet is that crochet is versatile and can be used to create many different products eliminating the need to constantly buy new products.

 Synthetic fibers and mixed fibers such as acrylic, polyester and nylon are quite commonly used.
-Synthetic fibers are not biodegradable and aren't recyclable.
+Synthetic fibers are not biodegradable and are not recyclable.
 Today, numerous garments, especially fast fashion, are made from synthetic fibers or mixed fibers.
 The amount of synthetic fibers used has increased significantly over the years.
 In 1990 natural fibers made up 60% of fiber consumption and in 2000 the number declined to 45%, with the number declining to 40% 8 years later.
 In 2009, 35.8 million tons of synthetic fibers were used and 23.3 million tons of cotton were used.
 In 2023, the amount of total fibers produced and used was 125 million fibers, and it increased to 132 million tons in 2024.
 The most commonly produced global synthetic fiber is polyester, making up 59%, with 88% of it being fossil based.
 If this trend continues, then the expected amount produced in 2030 is 169 million tons.
 This has more than doubled in the amount produced in 2009.

 Many crochet and knit yarn brands have taken a stance on sustainability by aiming to increase the production of natural fibers such as organic cotton, hemp, wool and recycled yarns.

 Creating crocheted items has become a way to make sustainable fashion.
 Fast fashion brands like Shein have created products that resemble crocheted items.
-Additionally, The Crochet-Style Button-Through Sweater Polo, by Abercrombie and Fitch resemble designs popular in the 1960s and '70s.
-Although the pattern resembles crochet in reality it’s made from a knit machine.
+Additionally, The Crochet-Style Button-Through Sweater Polo, by Abercrombie and Fitch resemble designs popular in the 1960s and 1970s.
+Although the pattern resembles crochet in reality it's made from a knit machine.
 These shirts are made from a combination of cotton, acrylic or viscose, which are a typical fabrication for fast-fashion pieces.
 Although Abercrombie may not consider itself fast fashion, there is little to suggest that its materials and design practices differ from Shein or Zara, other than the quantity of products made.